lambda826/My-Notebook/99 Interview/Behavior Interview.md

 # My Answer
 ## Tell me about yourself
 I worked in China for 4 years as a fullstack engineer.
 To seek more challenging opportunity, I quit and came to U.S. to purse my master degree, and then Joined Amazon.
 I have been working at Amazon for 2 and half years.
 My first team was under e-commerce, and current team is under AWS RDS.
 I have comparatively diverse experiences with building 2B and 2C systems, infrastrures and products.
+From technical perspective, I am super passionate about cutting technologies, and I like d

 ## Why do you want to leave your current role?